 The department encourages service providers to pursue innovative ideas to enhance service delivery outcomes.
-Service providers may utilise up to 10 per cent of their grant funding for the development of innovative concepts in consultation and agreement with the department.
+Service providers may utilise up to 10 per cent of their grant funding for undertaking an innovative program/activity or development of innovative concepts in consultation and agreement with the department.